/ Highland Park Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident causes a permanent disability, you may be able to receive additional benefits under Illinois law.
-These payments are intended to account for the permanent consequences of your injury on your capacity to earn a living.
+If your on-the-job injury leads to a permanent disability, you may be entitled to further compensation under Illinois law.
+These benefits are designed to account for the lasting impact of your injury on your ability to work.

 Types of permanent disability benefits: